 \subsection{Proof of isomorphism}

-\begin{proof}[Proof of Theorem~\ref{finsolv}] Clearly $\rho$ preserves the grading.
-For injectivity, note that for any $c\in H_\Ts^*(X)$, we can extract from $\rho(c)$ the localisations $c|_{\zeta_i}$ for all $i$ -- as on the regular locus the function $\rho(c)$ is defined by all those localisations.
-Recall that $X$ is equivariantly formal \eqref{formal}.
-Therefore we get injectivity of $\rho$ by injectivity of localisation on equivariantly formal spaces \cite[Theorem 1.6.2]{GKM}.
+\begin{proof}[Proof of Theorem~\ref{finsolv}] Clearly, $\rho$ preserves the grading.
+For the injectivity, note that for any $c\in H_\Ts^*(X)$ we can extract from $\rho(c)$ the localisations $c|_{\zeta_i}$ for all $i$ -- as on the regular locus the function $\rho(c)$ is defined by all those localisations.
+Recall that $X$ is equivariantly formal; see \eqref{formal}.
+Therefore, we get the injectivity of $\rho$ from the injectivity of localisation on equivariantly formal spaces; \textit{cf.} \cite[Theorem 1.6.2]{GKM}.

 Hence to prove that the map is an isomorphism, it suffices to check that the Poincar\'{e} series of the two sides coincide.
 Since $X$ is equivariantly formal, $H_\Ts^*(X)$ is a free $\C[\ttt]$-module and